 We can use Google Tag Manager to create an element visibility tag to measure the number of users where the page element appears in their browser.
-The number of clicks can then be divided by the number of users who had an opportunity to see the element to give a more accurate measure of the click-through rate.
-This is especially useful for pages with dynamic content where only a subset of users are displayed certain call-to-actions.
+The number of clicks can then be divided by the number of users who had an opportunity to see the element.
+This gives a more accurate measure of the click-through rate.
+This is especially useful for pages with dynamic content where only a subset of users are certain call-to-actions.

 Total or Unique Clicks?

 Unique clicks ignores all but the first click from each user in the same session.
-The click event needs to have an identical event category, action and label as otherwise they will be counted as multiple events.
+The click event needs to have an identical event category, action and label.
+Otherwise they will be counted as multiple events.
 Unique clicks may ignore multiple clicks on the same CTA, but we can measure if the user proceeds to the next step in the user journey by creating an advanced custom segment using a sequence in Google Analytics.

 For these reasons, unique click events are often the optimal metric to use for measuring click-through rate.
-They remove much of the noise on a website and avoid duplication of user journeys by the same visitor during an individual session.
+They remove the noise on a website and avoid duplication of user journeys by the same visitor during a session.